kalafut/brokenmold/content/projects.md

 **FreeLadder**
 : PHP/MySQL web app to run the company's table tennis ladder.
 Nice responsive design and plenty of stats tracking included.

+**[Fruitbot][]**
+: My submission to Scribd's [Fruitbot](http://fruitbots.org/) programming challenge, written in Javascript.
+I used Minimax with alpha-beta pruning like hundreds of others, but some "secret sauce" during move generation has kept me in the [top 15](http://fruitbots.herokuapp.com/bots).

 <hr>
 ## Contributions